mrjorgeparr/StockAnalysis-tool/README.md

 ## Overview

 This project is a web analytics tool for scraping data from Yahoo Finance to obtain key financial features of stocks.
-The objective is to provide insights into stock clustering based on these features and the discretized dividend rate.
+The objective is to provide insights into similarity based classification using prototype selection of the discretized forward annual dividend yield.

 ## Features